White House faces skepticism over prospects for a vaccine

 Whether and when to stop a study early is up to a DSMB, whose scientists see a study’s results as they are accumulating.
 The company does not.

 “We will not cut corners,” Pfizer CEO Albert Bourla vowed Thursday in a call with reporters, hosted by a pharmaceutical industry group.
-Chief executives from Merck, Roche, Eli Lilly and Gilead Sciences agreed, adding extra transparency on testing results and the approval process is needed.
+Chief executives from Merck, Roche, Eli Lilly and Gilead Sciences agreed, adding that extra transparency on the test results and approval process is needed.

+Bourla said that as of Wednesday, the company’s late-stage study, which started at the end of July, had enrolled about 23,000 people, some of whom had already received the second dose.
+He said he expects by the end of October to have enough participants infected by the virus to tell whether the vaccine works — an extremely fast timeline.

+Countries around the world are racing to develop a vaccine.
+Russian President Vladimir Putin announced Aug.
+11 that his country had become the first to approve one, but scientists reacted skeptically because the shots had been tested on just a few dozen people.

-Alex Azar, Trump’s secretary of Health and Human Services, likewise gave assurances that any decision to release a vaccine would be based on the data and the “FDA’s gold standards.”
+Alex Azar, Trump’s secretary of Health and Human Services, gave assurances that any decision to release a vaccine in the U.S. would be based on the data and the “FDA’s gold standards.”

 And he accused those questioning the Nov.
 1 date of partisanship.